15A NCAC 13B .0832 GENERAL PROVISIONS

 (1) No person shall manage septage, or any part of septage, or operate a Septage Management Firm without first obtaining a permit from the Division as required under G.S.
 130A-291.1(c);

 (2) The permit requirement of G.S.
-130A-291.1(c) applies to persons who remove septage, and other waste materials or spent media from wastewater systems permitted by the Division of Environmental Health, under the authority of Article 11, Chapter 130A of the North Carolina General Statutes;
+130A-291.1(c) applies to persons who remove septage, and other waste materials or spent media from wastewater systems permitted by the Department of Health and Human Services, under the authority of Article 11, Chapter 130A of the North Carolina General Statutes;

 (3) The permit requirement of G.S.
-130A-291.1(c) applies to persons who manage septage generated from properties which they own, lease or manage as part of a business, including but not limited to mobile homes, mobile home parks, restaurants, and other residential and commercial property;
+130A-291.1(c) applies to persons who manage septage generated from properties that they own, lease, or manage as part of a business, such as mobile homes, mobile home parks, restaurants, and other residential and commercial property;

 (5) The Division may require an applicant to demonstrate substantial compliance in accordance with G.S.
 130A-294(b2)(2);

-(6) All conditions for permits issued in accordance with this Section shall be followed;
+(6) Permits issued in accordance with this Section shall be followed;

-(7) Where specified in this Section, permit applications or specific portions of applications shall be prepared by a qualified environmental professional in accordance with Rule .0202(a)(3) of this Subchapter; and
+(7) Where specified in this Section, permit applications or specific portions of applications shall be prepared in accordance with Rule .0202(a)(3) of this Subchapter; and

-(8) Initial septage land application site and detention and treatment facility permits shall be issued for a maximum of one year.
-Renewal permits shall be issued for five years if the facility has not had a major violation and records have been maintained in accordance with this Section.
+(8) Initial septage land application site and detention and treatment facility permits shall be valid for one year.
+Subsequent permits shall be valid for five years.
+The Division may issue a subsequent permit for less than five years based on any of the following factors:

 (b) Portable sanitation permitting provisions.

 (1) A mobile or modular office that meets the criteria of G.S.
 130A-291.2 shall be considered a chemical or portable toilet as defined in G.S.
 130A-290(a)(1c).
-Leaks or overflows of the storage tank at a mobile or modular office shall be considered illegal land application.
-The office occupant and owner of the mobile or modular office shall be considered to be the responsible party and will be subject to the requirements of Paragraph (a) of this Rule.
+A storage tank at a mobile or modular office shall not release septage onto the ground.
+The owner and the lessee of the mobile or modular office shall be considered to be the responsible parties and shall be subject to the requirements of Paragraph (a) of this Rule.

-(2) No person shall rent or lease portable toilet(s) or contract or subcontract to rent or lease portable toilet(s)or manage or dispose of waste from portable toilet(s), regardless of ownership of the toilet(s) unless that person is permitted to operate a septage management firm.
+(2) No person shall rent or lease portable toilet(s) or contract or subcontract to rent or lease portable toilet(s) to another person or manage or dispose of waste from portable toilet(s), regardless of ownership of the toilet(s), unless that person is permitted to operate a septage management firm.

 (3) Placement of a chemical or portable toilet as defined in G.S.
-130A-290(a)(1c) for potential use in North Carolina shall be considered operation of a septage management firm which requires a permit.
+130A-290(a)(1c) for potential use in North Carolina shall be considered operation of a septage management firm that requires a permit.

 (c) Recreational vehicle waste provisions.

-(1) Domestic septage from a recreational vehicle shall be managed in accordance with this Section or shall flow directly into a wastewater treatment system permitted by the Department of Environment and Natural Resources.
+(1) Domestic septage from a recreational vehicle shall be managed in accordance with this Section or shall flow directly into a wastewater treatment system permitted by the Department of Environmental Quality.

-(2) Wastewater from recreational vehicles that are tied down, blocked up, or that are not relocated on a regular basis, and that are not connected to an approved wastewater system shall be managed in accordance with Article 11, Chapter 130A of the NC General Statutes.
+(2) Wastewater from recreational vehicles that are tied down, blocked up, or that are not relocated, and that are not connected to an approved wastewater system shall be managed in accordance with Article 11, Chapter 130A of the NC General Statutes.

-(3) Recreational vehicle dump stations that do not discharge directly to a wastewater treatment system permitted by the Department of Environment and Natural Resources shall be permitted as a septage detention and treatment facility in accordance with this Section.
+(3) Recreational vehicle dump stations that do not discharge directly to a wastewater treatment system permitted by the Department of Environmental Quality shall be permitted as a septage detention and treatment facility in accordance with Rule .0837 of this Section.

 (d) Alternate septage management method limitations.